(Last Updated on : 09/01/2018)

 while religions like Buddhism

 are also followed in parts of North East India.
 The tribes of North East had no conventional religion and they believed in their tribal Gods

 Occupation of North East Indian Tribes

-Festivals of North East Indian tribes
+Festivals of North East Indian Tribes

-Thus North East Indian tribes represent the most colourful trend of India.
+.
 The tribal life of India represents a completely separate string of Indian community.